learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

 #### Customer

 - `Customer __init__(self, name)`
-  - Customer should be initialized with a name
+  - Customer is initialized with a name
 - `Customer property name`
   - Returns customer's name
   - Names must be of type `str`
   - Names must be between 1 and 15 characters, inclusive
-  - Should **be able** to change after the customer is created
+  - Should **be able** to change after the customer is instantiated

 #### Coffee

 - `Coffee __init__(self, name)`
-  - Coffee should be initialized with a name
+  - Coffee is initialized with a name
 - `Coffee property name`
   - Returns the coffee's name
   - Names must be of type `str`
   - Names length must be greater or equal to 3 characters
-  - Should **not be able** to change after the coffee is created
+  - Should **not be able** to change after the coffee is instantiated
   - _hint: `hasattr()`_

 #### Order

 - `Order __init__(self, customer, coffee, price)`
-  - Order should be initialized with a customer, coffee, and a price
+  - Order is initialized with a `Customer` instance, a `Coffee` instance, and a price
 - `Order property price`
   - Returns the price for the order
   - Prices must be of type `float`
   - Price must be a number between 1.0 and 10.0, inclusive
-  - Should **not be able** to change after the order is created
+  - Should **not be able** to change after the order is instantiated
   - _hint: `hasattr()`_

 ### Object Relationship Methods and Properties